-Mexico took my surprise is many ways.
+Mexico took me by surprise in many ways.

 After spending a month in Chiang Mai, Thailand, I was looking forward to heading somewhere with a language I could (half) understand and a culture slightly more similar to my own.